contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 }
 ~~~

-We will be using this schema to create our Entry in the next section.
-Before we do that, we must activate our Content Type by using the following request:
+We will be using this schema to create our entry in the next section.
+Before we do that, we must activate our content type by using the following request:

 #### URL